• Skip to primary navigation

 Fresh blueberries are our favorite (when in season) because they make prettier muffins that are a little taller than the ones made with frozen berries.
 Also, they taste less tart and slightly sweeter.

-Frozen blueberries are your best bet if you can't find fresh ones.
-However, they make a little more sour muffins, so we recommend adding the extra sugar sprinkled on top.
-Also, muffins with frozen blueberries take 2 to 4 additional minutes to cook.
+Frozen blueberries are your best bet if you can’t find fresh ones.
+However, the muffins will be slightly sour, so we recommend sprinkling the extra sugar on top.

 Flour